epfl-ada/ada-2024-project-bradaframanadamada/data_stories.md

 For the award score, we observe that the median is quite low for most top actors, rarely exceeding 100.
 The minimum and even the first quartile are often zero or nearly zero.
 This indicates that having a career path similar to that of a top actor does not necessarily result in receiving many awards.
-This could be explained by the fact that awards are relatively rare, and moderately successful actors may not receive any, or only a few, throughout their careers.
+This could be explained by the fact that awards are relatively rare, and moderately successful actors may not receive or only a few throughout their careers.
 </p>

 <p style="flex: 1; text-align: justify">